Offerpad Review: Is the Cash Offer Worth It?

 • High prices with little negotiation: Offerpad tends to price homes high and offers limited flexibility on pricing

-• Undisclosed issues: Some buyers discover problems that weren't mentioned during the purchase process
+• Undisclosed issues: Some buyers discover costly problems that weren't documented during the purchase process

 If you’re considering buying directly from Offerpad, get a thorough, independent home inspection and consider working with a buyer's agent to help identify potential issues.